USS Yosemite (1892): 1898–1900

 Yosemite arrived at Hampton Roads on 22 July and remained there until 15 August, two days after hostilities ceased.
 For almost a month, she operated along the Atlantic coast.
-Then, between 8 and 19 September, the auxiliary made a voyage to Haiti and then resumed east coast operations briefly before putting in at League Island on 23 September—apparently for repairs because she remained until late in December.
+Between 8 and 19 September, the auxiliary made a voyage to Haiti and then resumed east coast operations briefly before putting in at League Island on 23 September—apparently for repairs because she remained until late in December.
 Yosemite departed League Island on 29 December and arrived in Norfolk on the 30th.
 The ship remained there until 8 April 1899 at which time she got underway for New York.
 Following a month-long stay, the auxiliary cruiser departed New York on 10 May for duty in the Mediterranean Sea, the Suez Canal, and the Indian Ocean.
 She arrived in the Mariana Islands, at San Luis d'Apra on Guam, on 7 August.

 She spent the next eight months at Guam surveying the harbor and serving as station ship.
 On 17 April 1900, Yosemite departed Guam for a voyage to Japan where she underwent repairs at Yokohama and Uraga.
 Following a brief visit to Nagasaki on 7 and 8 June, the ship headed for the Philippines on the 9th.
 She arrived in Cavite on the 14th and began additional repairs.
 On 30 June, Yosemite completed repairs and set a course for Guam.
 She reached the harbor at San Luis d'Apra on 6 July and resumed duty as station ship.
 Between 2 and 29 August, she made a round-trip voyage back to Cavite to pick up stores for Guam.
 Upon her return to Guam, Yosemite resumed station-ship duties.